Chik-Network/chik-docker/readme.md

 ## Configuration

-You can modify the behavior of your Chia container by setting specific environment variables.
+You can modify the behavior of your Chik container by setting specific environment variables.

 ### Timezone